 What is medical marijuana and is it legal?

 Medical marijuana is the use of this drug to help treat symptoms like pain, nausea, vomiting, and lack of appetite.
-It's often used by people with cancer, AIDS, multiple sclerosis, epilepsy, and other conditions.
+It may be used by people who have cancer, AIDS, multiple sclerosis, epilepsy, or other conditions.

 It's against federal law to possess, sell, give away, or grow marijuana for any purpose.
 It's also against federal law for doctors to prescribe this drug.
 But more than a dozen states have passed state laws that allow people with certain health problems to buy or grow a limited amount of marijuana for their own use.
 Some states also allow or license people to provide medical marijuana to those who need it.